- Dr Andrew BennettMouse Modeler & Director of 'Alternatives' Lab at FRAME

 In June 2014, Dr Fiona Godlee, Editor in Chief of The British Medical Journal (BMJ), published her Editor's Choice reflecting the evidence highlighted by MPs in their EDM.
 Dr Godlee's article titled 'How Predictive and Productive is Animal Research?' concluded by quoting from the paper it cited:

 "If research conducted on animals continues to be unable to reasonably predict what can be expected in humans, the public's continuing endorsement and funding of preclinical animal research seems misplaced".

-WHAT MAKES THESE DEBATES UNIQUE?
+WHAT MAKES THIS SCIENCE HEARING UNIQUE?

 HOW MANY ANIMALS ARE USED ANNUALLY, FOR THESE EXPERIMENTS?